-Exclusive: China set to export corn, posing new threat to battered global market - sources
+China set to export corn, threatening global market: sources

 Chinese corn prices DCCv1 have slumped more than 20 percent in the past year and are expected to fall further towards international benchmarks.

-Even if quantities are limited at first, sales abroad would spook major exporters such as Brazil and the United States, increasing competition at a time when record harvests are predicted in many regions.
-Five of the top ten largest corn importers are in Asia, which may allow China to compete against the Americans and others with lower freight costs.
+Even if quantities are limited at first, sales abroad would spook major exporters, such as Brazil and the United States, increasing competition at a time when record harvests are predicted in many regions.

+Five of the top 10 corn importers are in Asia, which may allow China to compete against the Americans and others with lower freight costs.

-The potential sales would also come amid an intensifying spat between China and the United States over trade in everything from grains to aluminum.
+The potential sales would also come amid an intensifying spat between China and the United States over trade in everything from grains to aluminium.

+On Sept.
+13, the United States launched a challenge to China's price supports for domestic corn, wheat and rice at the World Trade Organization, charging that these disadvantaged U.S. exports.

 China last exported significant volumes of corn in 2006/07, when it sold almost 5 million tonnes.
-It has since become a major importer after a state stockpiling scheme pushed domestic prices way above the global market, stoking purchases of cheaper grain from overseas.
+It has since become an importer after a state stockpiling scheme pushed domestic prices way above the global market, stoking purchases of cheaper grain from overseas.

 The policy has left a corn stockpile estimated at nearly 240 million tonnes - much of it poor quality due to its age - which Beijing is now struggling to offload after abandoning the program this year.